 Why do you need to truss tomatoes?

-As the tomato vines start to grow they will want to reach and climb something.
+As the tomato vines start to grow, they will want to reach and climb something.
 Use a single stake, tomato cage or trellis that is at least 2.5m tall so that you give them plenty of room.
-Don’t use wire ties as it could hurt the soft vines.
+Don’t use wire ties, as they could hurt the soft vines.

 Climate